The local mother-daughter businesses partners killing the game

-This Mother’s Day, we shine a spotlight on some of the incredible mother and daughter owned businesses right on our doorstep
+This Mother’s Day, we shine a spotlight on some of the incredible mother and daughter business partners right on our doorstep.

 By Becky Hardy

 Committed to providing quality and sustainable produce to their customers, Jacqui and Ellie Meyler – the mother and daughter duo behind Heaton’s 109 General Store – have built up their selection of refillable, easily recycled and low-waste products based on what their customers say they want.